amper43/hastic-server-wiki/Docker.md

   hastic/server
 ```

-NOTE: if you use grafana and hastic on one host, use real IP instead of localhost (or 127.0.0.1)
+NOTE: if you use grafana and hastic on one host, use real IP instead of localhost (or 127.0.0.1) when open Grafana in browser.